 When a young woman turns sweet 16, some families choose to honor the family tradition of passing down an heirloom such as a treasured bible, quilt or a piece of jewelry previously worn by her mother, grandmother or great-grandmother.
 Present the heirloom with a written history chronicling the lives of those who previously owned the item.
 Alternatively, present the celebrant with a new piece of jewelry or even keys to her first car.
 As well as making the birthday celebrant feel extra special on her sweet 16, the act itself suggests she is respected, responsible and trusted by her parents.

 The shoe ceremony represents the transition from child to young woman, and is usually performed by father, grandfather, uncle or godfather.
 Typically, the celebrant wears flat shoes to her party.
 During the evening, the important male figure in her life approaches with high heels on a decorative pillow; he helps her remove her flat shoes and replaces them with the heels.
 Alternatively, the mother may place a tiara on the celebrant's head.
 The act symbolizes the celebrant's passage into womanhood.
-You can also borrow from the Hispanic Quinceanera ceremony, which celebrates a girl coming of age on her 15th birthday, and incorporate the tradition of passing down a favorite doll or toy to her young sister or cousin to symbolize the end of childhood things.
+You can also borrow from the Hispanic quinceanera ceremony, which celebrates a girl coming of age on her 15th birthday, and incorporate the tradition of passing down a favorite doll or toy to her younger sister or cousin to symbolize the end of childhood things.